This is the ultimate guide to first home buyer loans in 2023. We’ll cover the fundamental first home buyer trends this year.

-But don’t sweat it, there are a few simple ways you can differentiate between loans.
+But don’t sweat it; there are a few simple ways to differentiate between loans.

 - Does the lender specialise in first home buyer loans?
-Most don’t, so if you find one that does, it’s quite rare.
+Most don’t, so it’s quite rare if you find one that does.

 - Does the lender offer competitive interest rates?
-Now interest rates can be a real sting if they’re high.
-So look for a lender that offers a lower interest rate, leaving you with smaller repayments.
-Watch out for introductory rates, which often increase a lot once the initial period is over.
+Interest rates can be a real sting if they’re high.
+So look for a lender that offers a lower interest rate that leaves you with smaller repayments.
+Watch out for introductory rates, which often increase a lot once the initial period ends.

-- The lender offers extra bells and whistles.
+- Does the lender offer extra bells and whistles?
 Additional features like an offset account or redraw facility can help you in times of need.
-While in many cases, the “typical first home loan” doesn’t come with many extras.
+In many cases, the “typical first home loan” doesn’t come with many extras.
 So this is something to think about.

 First home buyers assistance: I am still working towards a deposit…

-- Apply for the new, First Home Buyers Deposit Scheme.
-This new government-supported initiative will be available from Jan 1, 2020, for 10,000 first home buyers.
-Under this new scheme, buyers will not need to pay Lenders Mortgage Insurance.
+- Apply for the First Home Guarantee Scheme (formerly known as First Home Loan Deposit Scheme).
+Under the scheme, buyers will not need to pay Lenders Mortgage Insurance.
 Deposits as low as 5% can be put down.
-The best part is, this scheme can be used in conjunction with the First Home Buyers Grant and First Home Super Saver Scheme.
+The best part is that this scheme can be used together with the First Home Buyers Grant and First Home Super Saver Scheme.

 - Gift of inheritance.
-You will be able to use a cash gift or inheritance as part of your deposit.
-The lender will still want to see some genuine savings, to show that financially you can support yourself too.
+You can use a cash gift or inheritance as part of your deposit.
+However, the lender will still want to see some genuine savings to show that you can financially support yourself while paying your mortgage.

 - Get a guarantor.
 Your parents are eligible to guarantor you if they own a property and have equity in it.
 This can be used for part of your deposit and will avoid LMI costs.